BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/the_free_peoples.md

 - **Nenya** `PASSIVE`

+This is a Unique piece of Wargear.
 Galadriel may re-roll any failed Fate rolls.

 - **The Light of Earendil** `ACTIVE`

-At any point during her Activation, Galadriel can roll a D6.
-On a 3+, she counts as having cast the [Blinding Light] Magical Power.
-This does not prevent her from casting another Magical Power during her Activation.
+This is a Unique piece of Wargear.
+At any point during her Activation, Galadriel can use the Light of Eärendil to roll a D6.
+On a 3+, Galadriel counts as having Cast the [Blinding Light] Magical Power.
+This does not prevent Galadriel from attempting to Cast another Magical Power during her Activation.

 - **The Lady of Lorien** `PASSIVE`

-Galadriel gains a free Will point at the start of each turn.
-If it is not spent by the end of the turn, then it is lost.
+Galadriel gains a free Will Point at the start of each turn.
+If this free Will Point is not spent by the end of the turn, it is lost.

 - **War Aspect** `PASSIVE`

-Enemies within 6" of Galadriel suffer a -1 penalty to any Courage tests.
+Enemy models within 6" of Galadriel suffer a -1 penalty to any Courage Tests they take.
 Additionally, Galadriel never counts as [Unarmed].

 - **"Go back to the void, from whence you came!"** `ACTIVE`

-Galadriel may target any enemy with [Banishment] as if it were a Spirit model, though non-Spirit models targeted will gain an extra free Will point to their Resist test.
-Once per game instead of casting a Magical Power, as long as she has at least 1 Will point, she may choose an enemy within 6", who immediately suffers D3 Wounds.
-After doing this, her Will points becomes 0, she is placed Prone, and no longer benefits from her The Lady of Lorien or War Aspect special rules (and thus becomes [Unarmed]).
+Galadriel may target any enemy model with the [Banishment] Magical Power as if it was a Spirit model; though non-Spirit models targeted in this way gain an additional free Will Point when attempting to Resist this Magical Power.
+Once per game, so long as she has at least 1 Will Point remaining, Galadriel may use this special rule instead of attempting to Cast a Magical Power.
+If she does, then Galadriel may choose a single enemy model within 6".
+The chosen model immediately suffers D3 Wounds.
+After using this special rule, Galadriel reduces her Will Points to 0, is placed Prone, and no longer benefits from her The Lady of Lórien or War Aspect special rules (this will mean she is then [Unarmed]).

 </div>